julien-muke/bedrock-chatbot/README.md

 8. For the integration type choose "Lambda function"
 9. Make sure you check Lambda proxy integration to send the request to your Lambda function as a structured event.
 10. Choose the your regoin `us-east-1` then choose your existing Lambda function that you created earlier.
-11. Keep the rest as default then click "Create method"
+11. Keep everything as default then click "Create method"
+12. Back resources, click on "Deploy API"